Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

 - [ ] Router port forwarding is disabled
 - [ ] Router UPnP is disabled
 - [ ] Cloudflare Tunnel is running: `sudo systemctl status cloudflared`
-- [ ] Docker containers are all running: `docker compose -f docker-compose.prod.yml ps`
+- [ ] Docker containers are all running: `docker-compose -f docker-compose.prod.yml ps`
 - [ ] Database backups are scheduled and working

 **Troubleshooting:**